Bibilographische Zitation:

 3.1 Increased capacity for responsible, norm-based action

-The behaviour of human individuals is only controlled to a limited extent by self-related or external normative expectations, because their actions are subject to many influences of a physical and psychological kind that largely escape their control.
-Contingencies related to age, health and education, along with countless other factors, effect that even following the simplest moral laws (and certainly satisfying sophisticated ethical precepts) can normally only be desired or hoped for, but certainly not expected and guaranteed in the each particular case.
-This is because individuals cannot be normatively obliged to equip themselves with the motivation and skills needed to actually implement the behaviour or even to reach the required objectives.
+The behaviour of human individuals is only controlled to a limited extent by self-related or external normative expectations, because their actions are subject to many physical and psychological influences that are not under their control.
+Contingencies related to age, health and education, along with countless other factors, effect that even following the simplest moral rules (and even more sophisticated ethical precepts) can normally only be desired or hoped for, but certainly not expected and guaranteed in the each particular case.
+This is because individuals cannot be obliged to equip themselves with the motivation and skills needed to actually implement the behaviour or even to reach the required objectives.

-In the case of deviant individual behaviour, it may be very difficult - as many court proceedings shows - to determine the mere existence (to say nothing of the exact scale) of a moral liability, and a fortiori it is true of all informal interaction contexts that normative attributions usually compete with cognitive (e.g. psychological or medical) interpretations.
+In the case of deviant individual behaviour, it may be very difficult - as many court proceedings shows - to determine the mere existence (to say nothing of the precise extent) of a moral responsibility, and a fortiori it is true of all informal interaction contexts that normative attributions usually compete with various psychological or medical interpretations.

-By contrast, formal organizations must accept that at least all decisions and actions claiming binding formal validity must be attributed to them as conscious, fully accountable acts, and that many other effects caused by them are also interpreted as if they can or could be influenced (e.g. stimulated, permitted, modified or prevented) by deliberate controls.
-Hence, with every case of official misconduct on the part of a member, the question arises as to whether in the recruitment, qualification or hierarchical control of the person involved the exercise of due care has been neglected.
-Because organizations need to present themselves as fully competent actors in order to acquire public trust and reputation, they like to represent themselves as actors who, unlike human beings, have no possibility of exculpating themselves by claiming to be in a status of “diminished responsibility”.
-Thus they lack the opportunity to claim extenuating circumstances by appealing to poor socialization, tiredness, sickness, “youthful immaturity”, psychopathically disturbed conditions or “justifiable anger”, or to claim “lapses of memory” for exempting themselves from past commitments.
+By contrast, formal organizations must accept that at least all decisions and actions claiming binding formal validity are attributed to them as conscious, fully accountable acts, and that many other effects caused by them are also interpreted as if they can or could be influenced (e.g. stimulated, permitted, modified or prevented) by deliberate controls.
+Hence, with every case of official misconduct on the part of a member, the question arises as to whether due care in the recruitment, training or hierarchical control of the person involved has been neglected.
+Because organizations need to present themselves as fully competent actors in order to acquire public trust and reputation, they have to accept that unlike human beings, have no possibility of exculpating themselves by claiming to be in a status of “diminished responsibility”.
+In particular they lack the opportunity to claim extenuating circumstances by appealing to poor socialization, tiredness, sickness, “youthful immaturity”, psychopathically disturbed conditions or “justifiable anger”, or to claim “lapses of memory” for exempting themselves from past commitments.

-Even when they are affected by crimes (burglary, embezzlement, arson, web hacking etc.) organizations are often denied the option of presenting themselves, similar to individuals, as mere innocent “victims” in need of protection and compensation.
-Rather, in such cases, besides the unquestionable guilt of the (individual) perpetrator is the “complicity” of the organization, which plainly has not taken enough safety precautions to prevent such incidents from occurring (Hagan 1982).
+Even when they are passively affected by crimes (burglary, embezzlement, arson, web hacking etc.) organizations are often denied the option of presenting themselves, similar to individuals, as mere innocent “victims” in need of protection and compensation.
+Instead, they are often charged with negligence by not having taken safety precautions to prevent such incidents from occurring (Hagan 1982).

-If the principle of “caveat emptor” applied in the past, which placed the responsibility for exercising due care and accepting the risks of dissatisfaction firmly on the shoulders of the buyer of a commodity, the new liability legislation tends to the converse principle of "caveat venditor", which charges the vendor with guaranteeing the quality of his services and with covering himself financially against claims for damages (cf. Schünemann 1979: 191ff.; Goodpaster 1984: 108).
+While traditional economic transactions have been based on the principle of “caveat emptor” which placed the responsibility for exercising due care exclusively on the shoulders of the buyer of a commodity, the new liability legislation tends to the converse principle of "caveat venditor", which charges the vendor with guaranteeing the quality of his goods and services and with covering himself financially against claims for damages (cf. Schünemann 1979: 191ff.; Goodpaster 1984: 108).

-Only organizations can be normatively expected to have precise knowledge of a very large variety of normative standards, to understand their exact meaning and to actively endeavour to remain up-to-date about changes in these standards.
-In particular, the tremendous complexity and dynamics of the modern legal system would be utterly inconceivable if the majority of legal provisions were not aimed exclusively at organizations.
+Only organizations can be strictly expected to have precise knowledge of a very large variety of norms and rules, to understand their exact meaning and to actively endeavour to remain up-to-date about changes in these standards.
+Thus, the tremendous complexity and dynamics of the modern legal system would be inconceivable if the majority of legal provisions were not aimed exclusively at organizations.
 It is only to organizations, never to individuals, that the classical Roman principle of ERROR JURIS NOCET can be applied today, i.e. the requirement to be completely informed about the current state of law in the case of every specific action.

 Top